 The day after was a bit of a blur, infact it really was, I don’t remember if I woke up in Burnley or Blackburn but what I do remember is just how swollen and sore I felt.
 I’d literally had the shit kicked, punched and stamped out of me and I felt ashamed that I’d actually not been able to defend myself in such an unprovoked attack

-The doctors and nurses who made regular checks on me whole agreed I was extremely lucky to not be brain damaged or to have actually survived the trauma.
+The doctors and nurses who made regular checks on me all agreed I was extremely lucky to not be brain damaged or to have actually survived the trauma.
 I’d definitely took a beating for sure.
 I was so swollen my own mother didn’t recognise me.
 I was really out of it and not that able to focus on anything.
 A nurse came round to examine me, she asked me to try and open my eyes.
 I could only manage to open them ever so slightly, the pain was immense.
-I managed to be able to make out a figure stood in front of me, to my shock I could only see out of my left eye, I tried to focus with my right eye but it was like looking through a very dark fog, almost like trying to look through a very dirty window, I just couldn’t make out what was exactly in front of me.
+I managed to make out a figure stood in front of me, to my shock I could only see out of my left eye, I tried to focus with my right eye but it was like looking through a very dark fog, almost like trying to look through a very dirty window, I just couldn’t make out what was exactly in front of me.
 I had several tests and two further surgeries to try and fix my sight but it could not be, a detached retina and severe bruising to my eye had left me blind in that eye.

 After realising I couldn’t see through it I decided to try see myself in the mirror, what a stupid thing to do, I’d already been warned not to but it got the better of me, so I opened my eye has much as possible and holy shit, I didn’t look great at all, I looked deformed, both my eyes were black and purple, I had massive swelling all around my face but my nose shocked me.
 I stared at this brurry reflection and was almost close to tears, my nose wasn’t where it should be but what was worse was the tip of my nose was resting on my cheek.
 I was on shock by what I saw looking back at me, I hadn’t thought about anything not looking the same and believe me I now realised why my mum had struggled to recognise me.
 A few weeks after being home I had an operation to reset my nose, thankfully it went back into place, a slightly different shape than it use to be but a hell of an improvement than I reluctantly saw just after the attack.

 My jaw gave me grief for what seemed months, I’d not been able to chew down on anything hard, eating was a constant reminder.
-I remember giving a man-hug to a family member, it wasn’t a massive squeeze but oh my god the pain felt like it my jaw had broke all over again.
+I remember giving a man-hug to a family member, it wasn’t a massive squeeze but oh my god the pain felt like my jaw had broke all over again.
 Hand shakes became the norm after that episode.

 The run up to the court case was one I wasn’t looking forward to, see the guy who attacked me already knew my partner, they’d actually grown up around the same area so it was an awkward day all round to be honest.
 I saw my attacker sat not that far from me, his family all to the side of the courtroom, I actually felt guilty about being attacked by this guy.
 All his family seemed to be looking directly at me like it was in fact my fault he was here facing charges of grievous bodily harm, the judge was very stern as you would expect and after reading several statements gave him a sentence of 8 years.
 On hearing this I actually put my head towards the floor, he had children and because of his own actions was going to miss a massive part of their lives.
 The guy almost killed me and there I was feeling guilty about it.
 I suppose I just missed being a father so much that the thought of him actually being taken away from his family played on my mind even though his stupidly had brought him before the courts.